How often should I change my filter elements?

 Our system will reduce, but not eliminate, lead.
 If lead is of concern, we offer a filter cartridge specially engineered, and rated, to treat it.
 Contact us at firstname.lastname@example.org.

 Does the Clearsource filter system treat rust?

 Does the Clearsource filter system treat sulfur smell?

-What are the dimensions of the system?
+What are the dimensions of the systems?

-Answer: Our standard system is 15 inches tall x 14 ¼ inches wide by 7 ½ inches deep.
+Two canister external system: 15 inches tall x 14 ¼ inches wide x 7 ½ inches deep.

 I’m worried someone might steal it.
 Can I lock it up?